 But for all that, I still prefer traditional media in creating my work.
-I feel it has something to do with our senses and the world we live in.
+It has something to do with our senses and our world.

 Traditional art media like paint, canvas, brushes and even your hands make for a richer sensory diet.
 We forget how important touch is to our existence; there are a lot of nerve endings in our hands, skin and mouth.

 Sometimes, I want to lick oil paint.
 It has that quality, which is hardly surprising since it is oil.

 Using a keyboard, mouse or graphics tablet, such a range is reduced to the same sensory input of buttons, a mouse and plastic.
 In a way, think of it as ‘sensory deprivation.’

 It is not just art; people still like to read traditional printed books because of the tactile quality of the paper on their skin, a physical object, not just some glowing screen.
 There’s a sensuality in traditional art media not found in digital form.
 Many of us are deprived of that richness, affecting us mentally in subtle ways.